Jarman Impey

 Jarman Impey (born 9 July 1995) is a professional Australian rules footballer playing for the Hawthorn Football Club in the Australian Football League (AFL).
 He previously played for the Port Adelaide Football Club from 2014 to 2017.

 Early life

-Originally from Shepparton, Impey played for the Murray Bushrangers in the TAC Cup and represented Victoria Country at the 2013 AFL Under 18 Championships.
+Of Yorta Yorta indigenous descent, Impey spent his childhood in Shepparton, Victoria.
+He played his junior football with the Shepparton Swans before selection in the Murray Bushrangers TAC Cup team and Victoria Country at the 2013 AFL Under 18 Championships.

 AFL career

 Impey was drafted by Port Adelaide with their first selection, pick 21, in the 2013 AFL draft.
 He made his AFL debut against Carlton in the first round of the 2014 season.
 Since making his debut, Impey has been used a back pocket shut down roll on small forwards.
 Impey has had mixed results but has been successful against the likes of Hayden Ballantyne, Eddie Betts and Jay Kennedy Harris.
 In round 8, 2014, Impey was the Rising Star nominee for his defensive performance against Fremantle's Ballantyne.

 The start of Impey's 2015 season was curtailed by a hamstring injury, however he only missed one game after returning from injury in round 7.
 His development into a small lock down defender continued for the rest of the season and in the round 12 match against Carlton he recorded a career-high twenty-three disposals and a season-high four inside-50s.